curvenote/editor/README.md

 - `` `code`|██ → `code`|__ `` (selected remains outside)
 - `` `|██de` → `|code` `` (selected remains inside)
 - `` `code`$| → `code`|$ `` (enter line, remain outside)

+Note that for arrow modifiers, there is a bit of extra care that needs to happen for single characters of code.

 ### Home & End